 We are seeing lies and deceptions this year like never before in our history.
 It's as if hell has opened up and coughed up a poison that has caused half the population to believe nothing but falsehoods.
 These deceptions are so numerous that it's almost impossible to catalog them all.
-This election season has been one continuous effort at keeping the populace uninformed and off-guard.
+This election season has been one continuous effort at keeping the populace off-guard and uninformed.
 But Jesus also tells us that there will be nothing covered that will not be uncovered, and that things that are spoken in darkness will eventually be heard in the light.

 As I write this, the Democratic party is in trouble.
 Overwhelming evidence has come to light that proves their presidential candidate has long been involved in a criminal enterprise for the purpose of making himself rich.
 The evidence is overwhelming that Joe Biden consistently sold influence to foreign governments and entities while acting as the sitting Vice President.
 He has clearly used his family members as a front to subvert America's foreign policy in exchange for personal gain, and the evidence points to President Obama having been aware of it.
 Witnesses are coming forward who posses corroboration of Biden's serious perfidy.
 Joe Biden looks to be guilty of some very serious crimes.
 It is all now coming to light.
 This is all real and it is factual.